nyeholt/silverstripe-restrictedobjects/README.md

 The current model allows you to grant a role, made up of high level permission concepts such as 'access the CMS', to a group on a site-wide basis, OR allow a group edit/view access on a node.
-This new model allows you to specify much more fine grained access restrictions directly to a node or tree of nodes, for example specifying a user can perform the Editor role (giving view and write access) to one part of the tree, but also Manager access (Editor plus Publish/Delete etc) to another part of the tree.
+This new model allows you to specify much more finely grained access restrictions directly to a node or tree of nodes.
+For example, it is possible to specify that a user can perform the Editor role (giving view and write access) in one part of the tree, but also Manager access (Editor plus Publish/Delete etc) to another part of the tree.

 Additionally, you can explicitly DENY access to a node inside a tree where the user might already have been granted access at a higher point.